 - Marketing and growing your business.
 The intellectual property and contract concerns only become more pronounced as you gain sponsors and expand your marketing efforts.
 For example, can you use the Fortnite logo on your poster advertising your business?
 Probably not.
 If Mountain Dew sponsors your channel – are you going to get sued if you accidentally have a case of Surge sitting in the background?

 Esports is a hot startup industry – it is global and growing.
 The internet allows the industry to be especially flexible during this time of quarantine.
 But as with any business, a consultation with a competent business attorney is a must.
-Contact Dan Artaev at firstname.lastname@example.org to set up an initial consultation and discuss all your esports industry questions.
+Contact Dan Artaev at firstname.lastname@example.org to discuss all your esports industry questions.